Scroll Top

 The towns of Xanthi and Komotini are famous for their syropiasta (syrupy pastries), while in Alexandroupoli, dishes made with seafood supplied by local fishermen.; Alexandroupolis is a point of reference for fish not only as the capital of Thrace, but in all of Greece. .

-Products & dishes of Norhtern Greece
+Products & dishes of Northern Greece

 Products & Dishes of Macedonia